UAB-Hartman-Lab/server/README.md

 2. User home directory (`/home/username`): `\\username\\username`

 The default `samba` credentials are the same as your server username and password (unless modified with `smbpasswd`).

+**Note:** Samba share are only available on-campus unless also using ssh tunneling: `ssh -L 1445:localhost:445 user@remote-server`

 ![samba](docs/imgs/samba.png)